 But why would a cat get terrified of a non-moving object as simple as a vegetable?

-Animal behaviour experts do have an answer for that and it can make you think twice before doing the same thing to your cat.
+Animal behavior experts do have an answer for that and it can make you think twice before doing the same thing to your cat.

-Dr Roger Mugford, a specialist in animal behaviour, said,
+Dr. Roger Mugford, a specialist in animal behavior, said,

-It can also cause them to injure themselves or break something once they try to leap away, and it can also lead to long-term stress.
+“Pranking” your cat by placing a cucumber or any other snake-shaped object near them when they looking another way can also cause them to injure themselves or break something once they try to leap away.
+It can also lead to long-term stress.

-Pam Johnson-Bennett, author of Think Like a Cat, said,
+Pam Johnson-Bennett, author of Think Like a Cat, says:

-Jill Goldman, a certified animal behaviourist, told National Geographic that the cucumbers were triggering the cats’ natural startle reflexes.
+Jill Goldman, a certified animal behaviorist, told National Geographic that the cucumbers were triggering the cats’ natural startle reflexes.
 She also added,

 “If you cause stress to an animal, that’s probably not a good thing.
 If you do it for laughs, it makes me question your humanity.”